tonythor/python-cdk-demos/doc/amis_with_ssm_and_cloudwatch.md

-## Creating and running a custom AMI
+## Ami's with SSM and the Cloudwatch agent
-In an effort to correctly capture logging and SSM on ec2 instance, either as part of an emr or load balanced ecs cluster, I'm putting this little hidden gem into this project.
+This is a little extra bit of this project, the end result of some research.

 ### Setup
 1. Set up your network: I've been using this dedicatedVPCStack and networkStack in this project.